 Auckland City Council also provide useful insight regarding whether you can work on your trees or if there are any consent concerns you need to take into account.
 Reference their web page here if you are considering work: https://www.aucklandcouncil.govt.nz/building-and-consents/working-on-around-trees/Pages/default.aspx

 If you own multiple trees or have older trees it can be a good idea to have your trees inspected by a professional on a regular basis.
 This way a record can be kept and the overall health and condition of the trees monitored more accurately.
-If you believe your trees need to be assessed by a specialist and might require tree care read this handy blog to understand what the might involve or call us anytime.
+If you believe your trees need to be assessed by a specialist and might require tree care, call us anytime.
 We’d be happy to support and help to answer your questions.